 Just short 25 minute drive from downtown Queenstown is Gibbston Valley located in central otago region, also known as the “Valley of Vines.”
 Between the Kawaqrau River and rugged mountains you will find several vineyards providing some of the best wines.
 A majority of the grapes grown here are pinot noir, but you may also find other varieties including; sauvignon blanc, and pinot gris.

-If biking the wine trail doesn’t seem up your alley, there are a number other picturesque trails to choose from; including Arrowtown, Lake Wakatipu, and Lake Hayes.
+If biking the wine trail doesn’t seem up your alley, there are several other picturesque trails to choose from, including Arrowtown, Lake Wakatipu, and Lake Hayes.

 How to bike Gibbston Valley

-With easy off-road trails, Gibbston Valley wine trail is great for beginners and suitable for young families with children.
+With easy off-road trails, the Gibbston Valley wine trail is great for beginners and suitable for young families with children.
 Use a local bike hire company such as Around the Basin.
-There are a selection of packages available to suit your need.
+There is a selection of packages available to suit your needs.
 From how long you would like to bike and where to go and see.
-Book a self guided tour to allow yourself time to explore.
-This is especially a great option when towing children.
-Whether you want a casual day of riding or a day of wine tasting go at your own pace and speed.
+Book a self-guided tour to allow yourself time to explore.
+Riding at your own pace is especially a great option when towing children.
+Whether you want a casual day of riding or a day of wine tasting, go at your own pace and speed.

 Many of the wineries offer space for younger families to enjoy a glass of wine, while their young ones stretch their legs.